-- Maintain close personal contact with Club Presidents and Secretary-Treasurers. - Conduct a goal setting meeting with each Club. - Install Club officers. - Visit Club as many times as necessary,-at least twice a year. - Submit all mandated reports on time. - Sponsor a new Club. - Be an active member of the District Committee and Board.
+- Maintain close personal contact with Club Presidents and Secretary-Treasurers. - Conduct Annual Club Planning Conferences (ACPC) with each Club. - Install Club officers. - Visit Club as many times as necessary-at least twice a year. - Submit all mandated reports on time. - Sponsor a new Club. - Be an active member of the District Committee and Board.

-My Lieutenant Governor is: .
+Мτ Lieutenant Governor is: 1.1 Dicaccinant dovernoi isi